 DOS/DHS may not view B-1/WB or B-2/WT Visitor status as appropriate for someone coming to a university to study, conduct research, consult, or lecture.
 Another immigration category, such as a J-1 exchange visitor, may be appropriate for such purposes and could possibly refuse a B visa or entry to the United States in B visitor status.

-It is at the foreign national's own risk to obtain a visa and to gain admission to the United States as a B-1/WB or B-2/WT visitor.
-See the U.S. Department of State's information on Visitor's Visas for Pleasure and Business for requirements.
+It is the foreign national's responsibility to obtain a visa and to gain admission to the United States as a B-1/WB or B-2/WT visitor.
+See the U.S. Department of State's information on Visitor's Visas for requirements.

 Visa Waiver Program

 Visitors of countries participating in the Visa Waiver Program (VWP) who wish to come under visa waiver may be granted permission to enter for 90 days only and may not extend their stay.
 VWP countries and requirements, including Electronic System for Travel Authorization, are on the U.S. Department of State visa waiver program.